 The following products are quality sprayers for painting kitchen cabinets.
 They’re reasonably priced, easy to use, and offer plenty of adjustment options.

 When it comes to painting cabinets, a sprayer should provide good coverage with control, accuracy, and a minimal amount of overspray.
-That’s what you get with this HVLP sprayer from Wagner.
-The Spraytech Flexio includes a host of adjusters that allow you to change pattern width and direction, flow control, and power all on the fly.
+That’s what you get with this HVLP sprayer from Wagner, which features a host of adjusters that allow you to change pattern width and direction, flow control, and power all on the fly.

 Some paint sprayers house both the paint and the compressor, making them a little unwieldy and tiring to use for long periods.
 Wagner houses the motor in a turbine located in a separate base that connects to the sprayer via a hose, making it more lightweight.
 The stationary base also doubles as a convenient storage bin for the sprayer and attachments.

-Thinning paint, unclogging nozzles, keeping up with accessories, cleaning the sprayer for color changes—these are all inconveniences that can frustrate users when working with a paint sprayer.
-The Graco TrueCoat addresses these issues with solutions that add convenience while speeding up the process.
+Thinning paint, unclogging nozzles, keeping up with accessories, cleaning the sprayer for color changes—these are all inconveniences that can be frustrating when working with a paint sprayer.
+The Graco addresses these issues with solutions that add convenience while speeding up the process.

-The Graco TrueCoat includes a powerful steel piston pump that generates plenty of pressure for spraying unthinned paint.
+This tool includes a powerful steel piston pump that generates plenty of pressure for spraying paint that hasn’t been thinned.
 A reversible nozzle makes fixing clogs a breeze: Just flip the nozzle and continue spraying.
 Disposable bag liners make color changes easy, too—simply switch the bag, and you’re ready for the next hue.
 And when you’re all done, a convenient storage case holds the sprayer and all its parts conveniently together until the next job.

 With panels, trim, and cutouts to navigate, spraying cabinets takes some skill—and a sprayer that will give you ample control to achieve a quality finish.
-The Wagner Spraytech provides that control, letting you adjust the spray width from 1/2-inch to 12 inches.
+This Wagner sprayer provides that control, letting you adjust the spray width from 1/2-inch to 12 inches.
 Pressure control and flow control dials allow you to fine-tune the amount of paint you’re spraying to suit the material and desired finish.

 Minimal overspray means a smoother finish and less mess.
 The sprayer is powered by a separate hydraulic pump that connects to the sprayer via a hose to lighten the load, reducing arm fatigue.